Battle of Brunkeberg

-The Battle of Brunkeberg was fought on 10 October 1471 between the Swedish regent Sten Sture the Elder and forces led by Danish king Christian I. Sture won a decisive victory.
+The Battle of Brunkeberg was fought on 10 October 1471 between the Swedish regent Sten Sture the Elder and forces led by Danish king Christian I. Sture won a decisive victory, weakening the Kalmar Union considerably and becoming the effective ruler of Sweden as Lord Regent for most of his remaining life.

 Background

 In May 1471, Sten Sture the Elder had been elected as Lord Protector of Sweden by the Riksmöte in Arboga.
 Advocating Swedish secession from the Kalmar Union, Herr Sten as he was known, had garnered large support.
 In particular his followers were to be found among the peasantry, in Stockholm and in the Bergslagen mining region.
-The latter region's trading with German cities such as Lübeck often found themselves in conflict with Union's Danish foreign policy.
+The latter region's trading with German cities such as Lübeck often found themselves in conflict with the Union's Danish foreign policy.
 In later times the battle was often recast for propaganda reasons as a national war of liberation against Danish oppressors.
 In reality, most combatants on both sides were Swedish and the roots of the conflict were primarily economic and political interests.

 In response to the election of Sture, Christian I sailed to Sweden with a military force, intending to unseat him as Lord Protector.
 Mooring his ships off Skeppsholmen in Stockholm, he set up camp on Brunkebergsåsen, a ridge a short distance north of Stockholm (at the time Stockholm was confined to the island containing the Old Town).

-The battle
+Battle

 On 10 October, Sten Sture and Nils Bosson Sture led their troops north to the area which is Hötorget in Stockholm today, near Brunkeberg after which the battle was named.
 Sten Sture's battle plan was to catch Christian's troops in a vice: Sten would attack from the west, Nils from the east, and Knut Posse would strike out from the city itself.

-In the ensuing battle, Christian was hit in the face by musket fire.
+In the ensuing battle, Christian was hit in the face by handgonne fire.
 Losing several teeth, he was forced to retire from battle.
 The decisive turn of battle in favor of Sture's side occurred when Nils' troops broke out of the forest north of the ridge, as Posse's troops attacked from the city.
 This cut off a contingent of Danish troops at the Klara monastery north of the town.
 Christian retired with his troops towards the island of Käpplingen (today the Blasieholmen peninsula); however Sten's troops destroyed the makeshift bridge Christian's troops had built, causing many to drown.
 The battle ended in a victory for Sten Sture.